Sporades Star

-MF Sporades Star is a passenger ferry which belongs to Seajets.
+Sporades Star is a passenger ferry which belongs to Seajets.
 She was previously owned by Moby Lines and was named Moby Love.
 She was launched in 1972 as Saint Eloi but not completed until 1975 due to the bankruptcy of the shipyard that built her.
 She was built as a multi-purpose ferry, capable of carrying railway rolling stock as well as road vehicles.

 Built for Angleterre-Lorraine-Alsace, she was renamed Channel Entente in 1989.
 She served on cross-channel routes until she was sold in 1990 to the Isle of Man Steam Packet Company (IoMSPCo) and reflagged to the Bahamas.
 Renamed King Orry, she was reflagged to the Isle of Man in 1995.
 In 1998, she was sold to Moby Lines and renamed Moby Love, and then Moby Love 2.
 She was renamed Moby Love again in 2002 until 2017 when she sold in Greek company.

 Description

 The ship is 114.59 m long, with a beam of 18.62 m.
 She has a depth of 11.48 m and a draught of 4.11 m.
 She is powered by two Pielstick 16PC2-2V-400 diesel engines giving a total power output of 10740 kW.
 These can propel the ship at 21.8 kn.